axsh/wakame-vdc/client/terraform-provider-wakamevdc/README.md

 export TF_ACC="some value"
 ```

 The tests also require an actual working Wakame-vdc to be set up and running.
 The following environment variable needs to be set for the tests to know where to send Wakame-vdc api requests.
+Make sure the trailing slash is included.
+The tests will not work otherwise.

 ```
-export WAKAMEVDC_API_ENDPOINT="http://192.168.3.100:9001/api/12.03"
+export WAKAMEVDC_API_ENDPOINT="http://192.168.3.100:9001/api/12.03/"
 ```

 Finally, terraform's test framework requires the `-v` flag to be set when running its tests.